du2x/pystro/README.md

 Smartlunch
 ========

-Smartlunch is a **simple** and easy to use and to extend restaurant api and webapp.
+Smartlunch is a **simple** and easy to use and to extend restaurant api and webapp, designed specially for small restaurants that serves **lunch** - there are (will be) two function that stands out in this context: Subscription and pre-ordering a lunch plate (for customers in a hurry).

 It is written in Flask, following the best practices, taking @miguelgrinberg as one of the main references.